milvus-io/milvus/docs/design_docs/retrieve_entity.md

 Milvus supports one entity containing multiple vector fields and multiple scalar fields.

-When creating a collection, you can specify to using the primary key generated automatically or the primary key user provided.
+When creating a collection, you can specify using the primary key generated automatically or the primary key user provided.
 If the user sets to use the primary key user provided, each entity inserted must contain the primary key field, otherwise the insertion will fail.
 The primary keys will be returned after the insertion request is successful.

 Milvus currently only supports primary keys of int64 type.